Mural in Cologne Ehrenfeld by www.goodlack-art.com photo by howlzap Cologne

 Intravesical chemo is by no means a picnic but probably still preferable to chemo in the bloodstream, this way it’s concentrated in the bladder where it needs to be.

 I welcome distraction during the first two-hour retention phase.
-It’s a contraction to yoga and meditation that teach focus and letting go of distractions.
+It’s a contradiction to yoga philosophy and meditation that teach focus and letting go of distractions.
 But both focus and distraction have their uses during chemo days.

 On Wednesday as well as shopping for fruit and vegetables in the Turkish shop we walked around the corner to take graffiti pictures.
 We’d seen a new mural and, on the way, discovered a train station subway filled with glorious painted images.